upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-blip/index.rst

 Connecting on breadboard
 ---------------------------

 If you are thinking to connect more components/sensors and want to integrate Muscle BioAmp Blip in the complete circuit then it will be better to use a breadboard.
-Snap the Muscle BioAmp Blip on the breadboard and connect the jumpers (male to male) at ``5V``, ``GND``, ``AN``.
+Snap the Muscle BioAmp Blip on the breadboard and connect the jumper cables (male to male) at ``5V``, ``GND``, ``AN``.

 .. image:: media/blip-with-breadboard.*